BANDODRILLER/hello-world/README.md

 # hello-world
-hey, are you also a neek
+hey, dont be a neek, coding is fun